 Drinking and mugging don’t mix.
 Well, actually, they do for the mugger, just not you.
 Intoxication can mark you as a potential victim, according to both Solano and Mayco Castro, who is serving a nine-year sentence at the Fishkill Correctional Facility in New York for mugging a man in the hallway of an apartment building.
 In fact, an undercover NYPD officer, Richard Buggy, who spent a portion of the 1970s posing as a would-be mugging victim, told the New York Times that his “intoxicated” persona was a mugger favorite.
 Once, he was even jumped by a mugger disguised as an old lady.
 Don’t miss these 45 things police officers wish you knew.

 Be wary of strangers asking for the time

 Muggers will often ask you for the time.
 This serves two purposes.
 One is to assess whether you’re a worthy target.
 For example, if you’re wearing a watch, is it valuable?
 A valuable watch suggests you may be carrying other valuables with you, including cash.
 The other purpose is to get you off your guard.
 At the moment you’re looking at your watch, you’re “at ease,” Solano says.
 In other words, the mere act of pausing to look at your watch makes you vulnerable.
 “I can grab your wrist, slide up behind you, and grab your wallet,” Solano explains.
-Here are some other ways you can avoid being an easy target for criminals.

 Be wary of strangers asking for directions